-- IntelliSense for CSS, SCSS class names in HTML, Slim and SCSS - Discovers the CSS class names we're using and provides them as suggestions when writing HTML or CSS.
+- SCSS IntelliSense - Discovers the CSS class names we're using and provides them as suggestions when writing HTML or CSS.

 - Drupal Highlighting - Provides syntax highlighting for Drupal files that don't have common file extesions.
 Such as .module and .theme files.

 - Drupal 8 snippets - Code completion/suggestions for Drupal 8 functions/classes.

 - Drupal 7 snippets - Code completion/suggestions for Drupal 7 functions.